diegoalvis/Hotelizate/README.md

 # Hotelizate

 Hotelizate is a project that includes an API Rest of a hotels data base (with fake data) and an Android mobile application.
+This is made up of the API module and android application module

 You will need.